 Grassroot Soccer South Africa (GRS South Africa) is an independent, locally registered non-profit organisation with a South African Board of Directors.
 Grassroot Soccer first began programmes in South Africa in 2006, and has steadily built a very strong local infrastructure.

-Flagship sites in South Africa are located in Alexandra and Soweto (both in Johannesburg), and Khayelitsha (in Cape Town).
-Each of these three sites has a full-time local staff cohort and Coaches who deliver program results.
+Affiliate sites in South Africa are located in Alexandra and Soweto (both in Johannesburg), and Khayelitsha (in Cape Town).
+Each of these three sites has a full-time local staff cohort and Coaches who deliver programme results.
 GRS South Africa is proud to manage two FIFA Football for Hope Centres, at our Alexandra and Khayelitsha sites.
 GRS also works with several in-country partners to deliver programming country-wide, and has worked in all 9 provinces.

-GRS South Africa works with a wide variety of trusted local partners, including Childline, Thuthuzela Care Centers (TCC), Sonke Gender Justice Network, WITS Reproductive Health Institute, University of Western Cape, University of Cape Town, University of Witswaterstrand, the Soul City Institute for Health and Development Communication, and the Violence Prevention through Urban Upgrading, to develop highly acclaimed programs that are tailored to issues facing South African youth.
-The organization has established relationships at multiple levels of South Africa’s government, as well as a formal Memorandum of Understanding with the Department of Basic Education and the South African Football Association (SAFA).
-The multi-faceted nature of the organization’s approach (health, education, soccer, youth development, child protection) puts GRS South Africa in a unique position to serve as a link between various wings of government and social services.
+GRS South Africa works with a wide variety of trusted local partners, including Childline, Thuthuzela Care Centers (TCC), Sonke Gender Justice Network, WITS Reproductive Health Institute, University of Western Cape, University of Cape Town, University of Witswaterstrand, the Soul City Institute for Health and Development Communication, and the Violence Prevention through Urban Upgrading, to develop highly acclaimed programmes that are tailored to issues facing South African youth.
+The organisation has established relationships at multiple levels of South Africa’s government, as well as a formal Memorandum of Understanding with the Department of Basic Education and the South African Football Association (SAFA).
+The multi-faceted nature of the organisation’s approach (health, education, soccer, youth development, child protection) puts GRS South Africa in a unique position to serve as a link between various wings of government and social services.

 Interested in learning more about GRS South Africa?
 Please get in touch with us!